matteodelabre/waved/README.md

 ### Building

+Pre-built binaries are available from the [releases page](https://github.com/matteodelabre/waved/releases).\
-To compile the demo, from the [base](https://github.com/toltec-dev/toolchain/pkgs/container/base) Toltec Docker image:
+To compile the demo from the [base](https://github.com/toltec-dev/toolchain/pkgs/container/base) Toltec Docker image:

 ```sh
 cmake \